What Is The Race For Mexican

 1. Embrace the Rarámuri Spirit: Focus on Natural Movement and Endurance

 The Rarámuri have much to teach us about efficient running.
-Focus on developing a natural, relaxed running style, paying attention to your posture, cadence, and foot strike.
+But focus on developing a natural, relaxed running style, paying attention to your posture, cadence, and foot strike.
 Incorporate long, slow distance runs into your training to build endurance and resilience.
 Consider experimenting with minimalist footwear or running barefoot on soft surfaces to strengthen your feet and improve your biomechanics.

 2. Build a Strong Foundation: Prioritize Strength Training and Injury Prevention